 The Financial Ombudsman Service is an informal dispute resolution forum.
 A complaint made to us need not be, and rarely is, made out with the clarity of formal legal pleadings.
-As recognised by the High Court in R (Williams) v Financial Ombudsman Service [2008] EWHC 2142, our service deals with complaints not causes of action.
+As recognised by the High Court in R (Williams) v Financial Ombudsman Service [2008) EWHC 2142, our service deals with complaints not causes of action.
 Our jurisdiction is inquisitorial, not adversarial.

-I acknowledge the complaint form Ms C completed when making a referral to us refers only to investment loss.
-She later stated that she felt she has been "misled" and "missold", So, the complaint concerns what Ms C considers to be a mis-sale of the bond by BG Ltd, the provision of misleading information by BG Ltd, and the ongoing management of the bond.
-In my view these points are within the scope of Ms C's complaint and are, in any event, points which it is appropriate for me to consider inquisitorially, given the nature of her complaint.
+The complaint concerns what Ms A considers to be a mis-sale of the bond by BG Ltd, the provision of misleading information by BG Ltd, and the ongoing management of the bond.
+In my view these points are within the scope of Ms A's complaint and are, in any event, points which it is appropriate for me to consider inquisitorially, given the nature of her complaint.

-I have also, for completeness, considered all the available evidence and arguments to decide whether we can consider Ms C's complaint.
+I have also, for completeness, considered all the available evidence and arguments to decide whether we can consider Ms A's complaint.